adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 admin@host:~$ apt-get install docker virt-manager
 # export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}

-Create an unprivileged user and login:
+Create an unprivileged user, but with access to the libvirtd group:
 {% highlight bash %}
 admin@host:~$ useradd -G libvirtd user
 {% endhighlight %}
+Now you should login as the ordinary user.
 Save the following XML template, which contains a name, a memory limit, console access and a shell.
 E.g. container.xml
 {% highlight xml %}
   <domain type='lxc'>
 	  <name>container</name>